-However, this workforce shift isn’t entirely new and fully-distributed teams were on the up before the Covid-19 outbreak and imposed lockdown.
+However, this workforce shift isn’t entirely new and fully distributed teams were on the up before the Covid-19 outbreak and imposed lockdown.
 Forbes cited in an article last Summer, that 70% of employees, even back then, didn’t think it was necessary to go into the office, and the trend of companies becoming more flexible has been happening for some time now.
-In this blog, we take a look at the benefits of a distributed workforce, which successful companies have been leading this workforce transformation and why this is happening.
+In this blog, we take a look at the benefits of a distributed workforce, which successful companies have been leading this workforce transformation, and why this is happening.
 Also, now that these terms are being thrown around more frequently, we wanted to answer the questions: What exactly are remote teams?
-What are distributed teams?
+What do distributed teams consist of?
 And is there a difference between the two?

 What is a distributed team?

-‘Distributed team’ is a term that refers to a team where all members are physically located away from each other.
+According to McKinsey, attracting and retaining quality talent is a top issue.
+Companies managed to overcome this barrier by forming distributed teams that work from anywhere.
+‘Distributed team’ is a term that refers to a team where all members are physically located away from each other, operating within different time zones.
 This could mean team members are working from home, coffee shops, or co-working spaces, but that they are working where no other colleagues are based.
 For example, you could be a Head of Marketing living in London, managing an SEO Manager based in Bali, a Content Writer who lives in New York, and a Web Designer working out of Amsterdam.

-A remote team, like a distributed team, refers to a team where colleagues work away from each other, but the difference is that with a remote team, not everyone works separately.
-A remote team is one that consists of a mixture of office-based workers, and members of the team that work remotely; either from home, a remote office or from another country.
-For example, you could be a sales team where most of the team work from the HQ in Manchester, but there are some team members that work from home within Manchester, and a few teams dotted around other offices globally, in countries where the company is trying to expand.
+A remote team, like a distributed team, refers to a team where remote workers work away from each other and from different physical locations, but the difference is that with a remote team, not everyone works separately.
+A remote team is one that consists of a mixture of office-based workers who work from one same office building, and members of the team that work remotely; either from home, a remote office, or from another country.
+For example, you could be a sales team where most of the teamwork from the HQ in Manchester, but there are some team members that work from home within Manchester, and a few teams dotted around other offices globally, in countries where the company is trying to expand.